Skip to content

 Dependency Rules

-security-core -> (no project deps)
+security-core -> (no project deps; no third-party runtime deps)

 security-vaadin -> security-core